-Maxfax Entry Programme students join, after their introductory first year, the third year of the standard five-year MBBS programme.
+Maxfax Entry Programme students join, after their introductory first year, the third year (Phase 3) of the standard five-year MBBS programme.

-Clinical teaching is integrated across the major specialities relating to diseases of the abdomen, chest and head with an introduction to clinical pharmacology and therapeutics.
+Clinical teaching is integrated across the major specialities concerned with diseases of the main bodily systems in adults, with an introduction to clinical pathology and therapeutics.

 YEAR 3 CORE

-Students build on the basic knowledge and skills developed in the second year in adult medicine and surgery and psychiatry, and extend these to the special groups of patients.
-There are three blocks of training:
+In Phase 4, students build on the basic knowledge and skills developed during Phase 3 (in adult medicine and surgery and psychiatry), and extend these to the special groups of patients.
+There are three blocks of training during Phase 4:

-The objectives of the final year are different from those of the rest of the programme.
-In the first three years, you will acquire knowledge and skills, and develop the appropriate professional attitudes that are essential for starting your career in medicine.
+The objectives of Phase 5 are at a higher level to those of the rest of the programme.
+In the first four phases you will acquire knowledge and skills, and develop the appropriate professional attitudes that are essential for starting your career in medicine.

-The prime objective of the final year will be to allow you to consolidate and apply this knowledge and to further develop your skills and attitudes so that you are ready for your pre-registration year.
-Thus, the emphasis in the final year is to develop the vocational qualities that a doctor should exhibit.
+The prime objective of Phase 5 will be to allow you to consolidate and apply this knowledge and to further develop your skills and attitudes so that you are ready for your pre-registration year.
+Thus, the emphasis in Phase 5 is to develop the vocational qualities that a doctor should exhibit.